TTK4130/ttk4130.github.io/docs/assignments/assignment-1.rst

 .. admonition:: c)

     Solve the initial value problem of the system described in 1b) by hand and verify your answer by using SymPy.
+For this task set the friction coefficient to zero.

 .. admonition:: d)